-- ONLINE REGISTRATION normally begins around mid-September Via https://admissions.hunterschools.org This school year registration opens later, on Friday, Feb 24, 2023, 9am. - st The registration DEADLINE is normally around mid-November.

-This school year registration will end 4pm on Friday, March 17, 2023 Their online system will SHUT DOWN at that point, no exceptions!

-- OE takes place This is for some non-NYC residents intending to be in NYC next school year.
+- ONLINE REGISTRATION normally begins around mid-September Via https://admissions.hunterschools.org This school year registration opens later, on Friday, Oct 27, 2023, 4pm. - The registration DEADLINE is normally around mid-November.
+This school year registration will end 4pm on Friday, December 15, 2023.
+Their online system will SHUT DOWN at that point, no exceptions! - QE takes place This is for some non-NYC residents intending to be in NYC next school year.
 This is for some NYC residents who do not have Grade 5 NYS state ELA or Math scores.
 The DEADLINE to apply for the QE is 4pm on THERE-IS-NO-QE-THIS-YEAR.
 The QE application is a separate application than the HCHS one.
 DO BOTH!
-The QE is on THERE-IS-NO-QE-THIS-YEAR, or, THERE-IS-NO-QE-THIS-YEAR. - Your child's school MUST SUBMIT TEST SCORES (if needed) and Candidate Lists to HCHS This needs to occur by March 17, 2023.
+The QE is on THERE-IS-NO-QE-THIS-YEAR, or, THERE-IS-NO-QE-THIS-YEAR.
+But see Criteria 3 and 4 above. - Your child's school MUST SUBMIT TEST SCORES (if needed) and Candidate Lists to HCHS C.com Your school will do this by December 22, 2023.
 Keep on the middle school's back to GET THIS DONE ON TIME! - ADMISSIONS EXAM TICKETS are normally provided mid-December.
-This will occur before April 1 (about a week before the exam). - st THE TEST DATE is normally mid-January.
-This school year testing is on Wednesday, April 5, 2023.
+This will occur during January (about a week before the exam). - THE TEST DATE is normally mid-January.
+This school year testing is on Wednesday, January 24, 2024.
 The snow date is NO-SNOW-DATE-THIS-YEAR.
 There is no make up date.
-Your child will get an excused absence.
-Upon request, an alternative test date is Tues, April 4 for those observing Passover. - We believe the TEST LOCATION this year will include multiple sites: HCHS at 94th St. between Park and Madison Avenues Hunter College West Building at 68th Street and Lexington Avenue C.com Hunter College - North Building at 69th Street, between Park and Lexington Avenues (maybe Bronx Community College, Medgar Evers College, and York College TBA) Do a trial run to the location on your ticket.
+Your child will get an excused absence. - \ast We believe the TEST LOCATION this year will include multiple sites: HCHS at 94th St. between Park and Madison Avenues Hunter College - West Building at 68th Street and Lexington Avenue Hunter College - North Building at 69th Street, between Park and Lexington Avenues (maybe Bronx Community College, Medgar Evers College, and York College TBA) Do a trial run to the location on your ticket.
 Also, have a Plan B. - RESULTS are normally provided early March.
-Two years ago's June exam results occurred late July.
-Last May's exam results were provided in June.
-This year's exam results will be provided in late May.
+Three years ago's June exam results occurred late July.
+Two years ago's May's exam results were provided in June.
+Last April's exam results were provided in May.
+This year's exam results will be provided TO-BE-ANNOUNCED.
 You usually have one week to accept. - "Hunter Day" on-campus orientation is a few days after offer letters are sent.
 This year the date for Hunter Day is CURRENTLY-UNKNOWN.
 It might be virtual.